markusressel/gopass-chrome-importer/README.md

-Since **gopass** does not provide a non-interactive way to create or modify secrets the fact that secrets can not only be edited but also created using the `gopass edit` command is used to work around this (security related) limitation. **gopass** creates a temporary decrypted file inside `/dev/shm` which is then passed to `$EDITOR`. **gopass-chrome-importer** uses this to it's advantage and writes itself into that env variable to process the temporarily decrypted file.
+Since **gopass** does not provide a non-interactive way to create or modify secrets the fact that secrets can not only be edited but also created using the `gopass edit` command is used to work around this (security related) limitation.
+When executing `gopass edit /some/secret` **gopass** creates a temporary decrypted file inside `/dev/shm` for this secret which is then passed to `$EDITOR`. **gopass-chrome-importer** uses this to its advantage and writes itself into that env variable to process the temporarily decrypted file.
 First of all the existing file is checked to prevent overwriting of existing secret data.
-If those checks succeed the secret is written in the form described above.
+If those checks succeed the secret is written to the file in the form described above.
+After that **gopass** encrypts the temporary file with the selected recipients and (if a remote is available) pushes it to the server.

 # Installing